 Project-specific documentation is usually stored in Content Server (formerly known as Livelink).
-Content Server is an Enterprise Content Management (ECM) system that supports for the full Document Lifecycle.
+Content Server is an Enterprise Content Management (ECM) system that supports the full Document Lifecycle.
 Proper procedures throughout the document's lifecycle are an important part of Enterprise Content Management, a set of defined processes that help an organization obtain, organize, store and deliver information crucial to its operation in the most effective manner possible.
+It is important to note that we support projects during the whole lifespan, from the first study, during the development and operational phase and also when the mission is archived.

 Access to Content Server